louketo/louketo-proxy/README.md

 #### **- Forward Signing Proxy (Experimental)**

 Lets say you have a bunch of services and you want to apply granular access controls, central auditing, authentication and authorization between endpoints.
-Incoming is covered as detailed above, but you can also switch on a forwarding proxy.
+Incoming is covered as detailed above, but you can use a forwarding proxy.
 Your application can proxy outbound requests through the proxy; requests will be signed with an authorization header (i.e. a JWT access token) for the other end to verify.
 The proxy will then take care of authenticating to the
-OpenID service, refreshing the tokens etc.
+OpenID service and refreshing the tokens for you.
+Note, at present the service logs in using oauth client_credentials grant type, so you authentication service, must support direct (username/password) logins.

 Example setup: